Banana Slug String Band

 Banana Slug String Band (BSSB), formed in 1985, is a children's band based out of Santa Cruz, California and are self-described as "Environmental Educators".

 They focus on live performances at schools assemblies and music festivals.
 As of 2015, they were playing as many as 150 shows a year performing with costumes and as characters to deliver their environmental messages to children.
 The Slugs have performed at festivals including the New Orleans Jazz and Heritage Festival, High Sierra Music Festival, and Strawberry Music Festival.

+History

+BSSB formed in 1985 after meeting at a nature camp in the Santa Cruz Mountains.
+The four founding members (Doug "Dirt" Greenfield, "Airy" Larry Graff, and "Solar" Steve Van Zandt, and "Marine" Mark Nolan) were teachers and performed music together for the students and sing songs related to the what they had learned that day at camp.
+Later, the group developed deals and created performances that they began performing at school assemblies and other venues.

+BSSB has partnered with many groups in their career, including 30 different ocean conservation organizations that helped fund their album Only One Ocean and they continue to perform at school assemblies.

+They've released 12 CDs, along with live recordings.

 As of 2019, they still consist of the original four band members.
 They have won three Parents' Choice Awards, most recently in 2011 for Only One Ocean, along with other awards.
-Some of their more well known songs are, “Dirt Made My Lunch”, “Too Hot”, and “Water Cycle Boogie”.

-All four members have been teachers and see their band as continuing to educate children.
-BSSB has partnered with many groups in their career, including 30 different ocean conservation organizations that helped fund their album Only One Ocean.

-They've released 12 CDs, along with live recordings.